Handbook Policy Development & Audits

 • Paid time off (e.g., vacation, holidays, sick pay, etc.)

 It has been said that the best HR is proactive HR.
 Because of that our employment attorneys created an audit program to provide of checkup of current operations.
 The goal is to ensure that in-place policies and procedures comply with current employment laws.
 There is no one-size-fits-all program as the audit is a review of your current policies and procedures.
 Our attorneys are up-to-date on current state and federal laws and have the training and applicable know-how to evaluate whether they provide the appropriate protections.
-To schedule your audit contact Sara Ackermann (link to profile).
+To schedule your audit contact Sara Ackermann.

 Founded in 1920, Ruder Ware provides business, employment, estate planning, and litigation services.
 A full-service law firm, over 45 attorneys provide clients with a one-stop approach to their legal needs.
 Ruder Ware, Business Attorneys for Business Success.